zdrodowskip/Angular-Music-Catalog/README.md

 # Angular-Music-Catalog
 Music Catalog built with AngularJS.
+WORK IN PROGRESS